Associative Knowledge Graphs for Efficient Sequence Storage and Retrieval: Methods

-This algorithm aims to generate all possible orderings of rows and columns in matrix M to obtain an upper triangular matrix (without a diagonal) containing only ones in the upper right corner.
+\paragraph{Node Ordering} This algorithm aims to generate all possible orderings of rows and columns in matrix M to obtain an upper triangular matrix (without a diagonal) containing only ones in the upper right corner.
 It prioritizes rows with n-1 non-zero elements and removes both the identified row and its corresponding column.
 This process is repeated for all such rows.
 If rows have the same number of non-zero elements, all possible ordering combinations are considered.
 A key difference from Simple Sort is the removal of additional elements from potentially different sequences.
 For instance, when selecting the first row with n-1 non-zero elements, the entire corresponding column is removed, potentially containing elements from other sequences.
-Figure \ref{fig:node_ordering_algorithm_1} illustrates the algorithm's block diagram.
+The pseudocode of algorithm is shown in Algorithm~\ref{alg:node_ordering}.
 To illustrate the results of the Node Ordering algorithm, let's examine a straightforward example.

 \begin{example} Consider $5x5$ matrix M and assume that the path obtained by the Node Ordering algorithm consists of indices $[4, 3, 3, 2, 1]$.
 These indices represent the progressively eliminated rows (starting from row 4) of successively smaller matrices.
 Initially, with the original numbering $[1, 2, 3, 4, 5]$, we arrive at smaller and smaller matrices, which align with the original row numbers as illustrated here: $[1, 2, 3, 5]\to[1, 2, 5]\to[1, 2]\to[1]$.
-This path corresponds to the desired sequence elements renumbering: $[4, 3, 5, 2, 1]$. \end{example}

-It's important to note that this procedure is reversible because, given the renumbered rows, we can determine the path generated by the Node Ordering algorithm.
-The block diagram of all the Node Ordering algorithms is shown in Fig.\ref{fig:node_ordering_algorithm_1} a), and Fig. \ref{fig:node_ordering_algorithm_1} b) shows the structure of Prioritize functions that are different for each algorithm.
+This path corresponds to the desired sequence elements renumbering: $[4, 3, 5, 2, 1]$. \end{example} It's important to note that this procedure is reversible because, given the renumbered rows, we can determine the path generated by the Node Ordering algorithm.
+The pseudocode of the Node Ordering is shown in Algorithm~\ref{alg:node_ordering}, Algorithm~\ref{alg:prioritize_functions} shows the structure of Prioritize functions that are different for each algorithm.

-\paragraph{Enhanced Node Ordering.}
+\paragraph{Enhanced Node Ordering}

 This approach builds upon the Node Ordering Algorithm by considering the weights associated with connections between individual vertices of the directed graph.
 Ideally, the Node Ordering algorithm should identify only one row with n-1 number of non-zero elements.
 However, as the density of the graph increases, more and more additional elements from other sequences appear in the rows, making it more likely to find rows with the same number of non-zero elements.
 In such cases, the algorithm prioritizes edges with higher weights, reducing the number of alternative orderings.